Scalingo/knife-solo/README.md

 knife-solo adds a handful of Knife commands that aim to make working with chef-solo as powerful as chef-server.

+## CHANGES compared to upstream

+No `chef-solo-search` cookbook injected, one can use any version of this cookbook instead of the frozen one.

 ## Usage

 Simply ensure the gem is installed using: